sirishbhu/Disaster-Response-Pipeline/README.md

 ### Requirements :
 The code has been written on python 3.6.3.
-The following python libraries are needed to ru the code.
+The following python libraries are needed to run the code.
 * Numpy
 * Pandas
 * sqlalchemy